stefanofago73/php_dsl/README.md

 - Project under **Fago / Samples / Inheritance**: use of method chaining and inheritance (the importance of the docblock @static and the return static of PHP 8)

-- Project under **Fago / Samples / Array**: use of Template annotations, PSALM and PHPStan compatible, to have type inference on parameters and return type in an example of a nano DSL on arrays
+- Project under **Fago / Samples / Arrays**: use of Template annotations, PSALM and PHPStan compatible, to have type inference on parameters and return type in an example of a nano DSL on arrays

 - Project under **Fago / Others /** : use of Closure and Template for the creation of **Loan** and **Execute Around** patterns